belle2/basf2/online_book/prerequisites/ssh.rst

 These programs create one or multiple new terminal sessions within your terminal, and these sessions run independently of the original terminal, even if it exits.
-You just have to re-connect and re-attach the old screen/tmux session.
+You just have to re-connect and re-attach the old screen or tmux session.
 A terminal multiplexer allows for example to

 * Start a process (e.g. a download or compilation) on your work computer, log